awsdocs/amazon-s3-userguide/doc_source/storage-lens-optimize-storage.md

 1. To identify specific buckets that are accumulating a large number of noncurrent versions, scroll down to the **Top N overview for *date*** section, and select the **% noncurrent version bytes** metric\.

 After you’ve determined which buckets require further investigation, you can navigate to the buckets within the S3 console and enable a lifecycle policy to expire noncurrent versions after a specified number of days\.
-Alternatively, to reduce costs while still retaining noncurrent versions, you can configure a lifecycle policy to transition noncurrent versions to Amazon S3 Glacier\.
+Alternatively, to reduce costs while still retaining noncurrent versions, you can configure a lifecycle policy to transition noncurrent versions to S3 Glacier Flexible Retrieval\.
 For more information, see [Example 6: Specifying a lifecycle rule for a versioning\-enabled bucket ](lifecycle-configuration-examples.md#lifecycle-config-conceptual-ex6)\.

 ## Uncover cold Amazon S3 buckets<a name="uncover-cold-buckets"></a>